deculler/gotut/README.md

 ### Iteration

-The first loop in our example shows the Go idiomatic form of iteration, binding the index and value to each of the elements of a sequence.
+The first loop in our example shows the Go idiomatic form of iteration over slices, arrays and maps, binding the index and value to each of the elements of a sequence.
 For just the values this would be `for _, v := range argv { ... }`